About the course

 You should have a degree qualification with a 2:2 or above, or an equivalent qualification, in a subject relevant to your proposed main teaching subject.
 Depending upon the content of your degree, where applicants show the potential to be good teachers at interview we may ask you to complete a subject knowledge enhancement course.

-You will also require GCSE Maths and English at Grade C/4 or above - or its equivalent, prior to the start of the course - and to have successfully completed the Skills Tests in Numeracy and Literacy.
+You will also require GCSE Maths and English at Grade C/4 or above - or its equivalent, prior to the start of the course.

 We are seeking to recruit creative, resilient and reflective trainees who are passionate and enthusiastic about teaching and have a desire to share that with young people of all abilities and backgrounds.
 We hope that you will be able to demonstrate